Yassmin-gamal/Calculator-Tests/README.md

 # Calculator-Tests

-This project is a demonstration of how to use Appium with TestNG to automate testing of a simple Android Calculator application.
+- This project is a demonstration of how to use Appium with TestNG to automate testing of a simple Android Calculator application.
 The tests are written in Java and organized using the TestNG framework.
+  - In this project, working with Selenium Java version 3.141.59, Maven version 3.0.0-M5, TestNG version 7.8.0,Appium java-client version 7.0.0 all in the Eclipse IDE in pom.xml file

 ## Table of Contents
 - [Prerequisites](#prerequisites)